AI built for condo and HOA management. Learn more

 How long should the HOA maintain its meeting minutes?

-Meeting minutes are designed to keep track of all board decisions taken at meetings and to ensure that the right actions are taken to enforce those decisions.
+Meeting minutes are designed to keep track of all board decisions taken at meetings and to ensure that the right actions are carried out to enforce those decisions.
+It’s not necessary or advised to write down everything that was said in a meeting.

-Follow these tips to help you take good HOA minutes:
+Keep these tips in mind to help you take good HOA minutes:

 • Take attendance